 Research and development activities are central to our business model.
-Our MBT drug target candidates are in early stages of investigational or, with respect to CB4211, clinical research.
+Most of our MBT drug target candidates are in early stages of investigational research.
 Candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect research and development costs to increase significantly for the foreseeable future as our product candidate development programs progress.
+We expect research and development costs to increase for the foreseeable future as our product candidate development programs progress.
 However, we do not believe that it is possible at this time to accurately project total program-specific expenses through commercialization.
 There are numerous factors associated with the successful commercialization of any of our product candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
-Additionally, future commercial and regulatory factors beyond our control will impact our clinical development programs and plans.
+Additionally, future commercial and regulatory factors beyond our control may impact our clinical development programs and plans.

-General and administrative expenses
+General and Administrative Expenses

 General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in executive, finance and administrative functions.
-Other significant costs include legal fees relating to patent and corporate matters and fees for accounting and consulting services.
-We expect general and administrative expenses for the year ending December 31, 2018 to be higher in comparison to the prior year.
+Other significant costs include legal fees relating to patent and corporate matters and fees for accounting and consulting services and directors and officers insurance.